Ao Man Long: First trial

 Ao Man-long stood trial in Macau on 5 November 2007, facing 30 years in prison.
 Given Ao's status of Government Secretary (equivalent to Minister), he was tried directly in the Court of Final Appeal of the Macau SAR.
 Over one hundred witnesses were called to testify.

 Although it was an open trial, the 500-page indictment was not made public when Ao was tried.
 Media representatives petitioned for its release, but it was denied by judge Viriato Manuel Pinheiro de Lima, who said it would affect witnesses' thoughts and testimony.
 The prosecution charged Ao with having received millions of dollars in kickbacks for contracts, including those for the dome constructed for the 2005 East Asian Games, the Venetian and the Galaxy StarWorld Hotel, from Ho Meng-fai, Chairman of San Meng Fai Engineering and Construction Company.

 Anti-corruption officers were aided unwittingly by Ao, who kept details of every illegal transaction and the kickbacks he received in a notebook.
-Ho Meng-fai – who had jumped bail – confessed in statements given to the CAC and the procurator's office that Ao offered to recommend his company to foreign investors in exchange for 2 to 3 percent of the winning tenders.
+Ho Meng-fai – who had jumped bail – confessed in statements given to the CCAC and the procurator's office that Ao offered to recommend his company to foreign investors in exchange for 2 to 3 percent of the winning tenders.
 Ho said between 2004 and 2006, he paid Ao about HK$140 million in kickbacks, for private projects only.
 During the trial, 7 witnesses, including Ho, went missing.

 Ao allegedly set up shell companies a network of secret bank accounts in Hong Kong and the British Virgin Islands with the help of friends and family members to launder bribe money.
 Ao's father Ao Veng-Kong, brother Ao Man-Fu, and sister-in-law Ao Chan Va-Choi were charged with setting up overseas bank accounts and shell companies for Ao Man-long to handle kickbacks.
 The total deposits in more than a dozen Hong Kong bank accounts under his father's name exceeded HK$157 million as of December 2006.
 The three family members pleaded not guilty, claiming Ao Man-long opened the bank accounts for them.
 All family members were sentenced to prison terms by a decision of the Macau Court of Second Instance on 30 October 2008.